Creating Leadership on Drone Warfare within the Faith Community

 During that time, INDW will engage in these tasks:

-A National Advisory Committee will be created for the period of fall of 2018 to February 2021 to advise and help the staff and the board of the Peace Action Education Fund with the implementation of this project.
+- A National Project Committee will be created for the period of fall of 2018 to February 2021 to advise and help the staff and the board of the Peace Action Education Fund with the implementation of this project.
 It will be made up of representatives of national denominational entities and religious organizations.
-The Advisory Committee will meet periodically by conference call to offer suggestions for the implementation of the project.
+The Project Committee will meet periodically by conference call to offer suggestions for the implementation of the project.

-Hold a three-day national conference for the 60 people of faith and the members of the National Advisory Committee to equip them to do their work effectively.
+- Hold a three-day national conference for the 60 people of faith and the members of the National Project Committee to equip them to do their work effectively.

-The INDW will increase the number of congregations screening the videos by working with the staff of denominations and religious organizations and those congregations that have viewed the videos to urge new congregations to show at least one of the videos.
+- The INDW will seek to increase the number of congregations screening the videos by working with the staff of denominations and religious organizations and those congregations that have viewed the videos to urge new congregations to show at least one of the videos.